lizziepear/seabird-phenology/README.md

 ## How to run this app

+### Option 1: run the online version
+* Go to my [shinyapps.io](https://lizziepear.shinyapps.io/seabird-phenology/) page to run the online version of the app.
+    * Please note: I only have 25 active hours per month for this app, so if it will not load it means the hours have run out.
+You will need to download the app and run it locally instead.

+### Option 2: run locally
 1. Download the source code from this repository;
 1. Ensure you have an updated version of R and RStudio installed;
 1. Open the file `app.R` in RStudio;
 1. Ensure you have the required packages installed and loaded: `shiny`, `shinydashboard`, `lubridate`;
 1. Change the working directory in line 15 to your working directory;
-1. Click 'Run App' in the top right-hand corner of RStudio's code editor.
+1. Click 'Run App' in the top right-hand corner of RStudio's code editor;
+1. Click 'Open in browser' in the top menu of the app to open in the browser of your choice (or, use it in the RStudio browser).

+If you have trouble loading the app, please use the [resources](https://shiny.rstudio.com/tutorial/) on the R Shiny website to troubleshoot.

 ## License information
 This software is licensed under the GNU General Public License version 3 (see LICENSE.md).